r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 			Args: 00000000 00000000 00000000 00000000
 ```

 Now this is much more helpful.
 There are two IRPs on the list, one of which is completed.
 The only pending IRP on our list involves the HD Audio Bus.
-For this example, there were two other 0x9F dumps implicating the HD Audio Bus, one of which blamed the I2C controller rather than the ACPI bus.
+For this example, there were two other `0x9F` dumps implicating the HD Audio Bus, one of which blamed the I2C controller rather than the ACPI bus.

 Both the I2C and the ACPI drivers are part of the chipset driver, leaving us with the following possibilities for what caused the issue:

   1. The Chipset/ACPI Driver is not playing nice with the audio driver, causing the audio bus to fail to respond to the request.
 Both drivers should be reinstalled/updated.

   2. The Windows HD Audio driver is corrupted, in which case sfc can be run, and assuming sfc does nothing as usual, a reinstallation of Windows would fix it.

   3. The sound card on the motherboard is damaged or faulty.
 This is only relevant if the card is removable.
 4) The motherboard itself is failing.

 When you are analyzing these on your own, you should be focused on first identifying the device at fault to isolate the issue.
 This should not be too difficult using the techniques above.
 Once you have the hanging component, you can then look at everything involved in the dump and work out how they interact to find the potential causes.

 In our case, we had a chipset driver, which controls the motherboard, and the HD Audio Bus, which is another piece of the motherboard.
 The interaction is primarily on the motherboard, leaving the motherboard as the prime suspect, but given there are multiple dumps blaming the same drivers, software should not be ruled out.
 Fixing software is free and should always be the first course of action before considering hardware replacement.

-Unfortunately, the 0x3 flavor is the only example I have on hand, but luckily, they are the most prominent versions of the 0x9F BugCheck.
+Unfortunately, the `0x3` flavor is the only example I have on hand, but luckily, they are the most prominent versions of the `0x9F` BugCheck.
 I will update this section as I come across other variations.

-### WHEA_UNCORRECTABLE_ERROR (0x124)
+### `WHEA_UNCORRECTABLE_ERROR` (`0x124`)

-0x124 is one bugcheck you never want to see.
-You never want to see any of them, really, but WHEA is practically a 100% guarantee of hardware failure.
+`0x124` is one bugcheck you never want to see.
+You never want to see any of them, really, but WHEA is practically a 100% guarantee of *hardware failure*.
 People keep insisting it can be software-related; however, I have never once seen that be the case.

-There are a few different flavors of WHEA, determined by the value of Arg1.
-The three most common are 0x0, Machine Check Exception, 0x4, Uncorrectable PCI Express error, and 0x10.
-0x10 is a strange one.
+There are a few different flavors of WHEA, determined by the value of `Arg1`.
+The three most common are `0x0`, Machine Check Exception, `0x4`, Uncorrectable PCI Express error, and `0x10`. `0x10` is a strange one.
 In most cases, it will never create a dump with which to analyze.
-You need to set a registry key to enable advanced parameters to even know that your particular WHEA is a 0x10 WHEA, and it is guaranteed to be an error with an NVMe/M.2 drive or the slot it is plugged in to.
+You need to set a registry key to enable advanced parameters to even know that your particular WHEA is a `0x10` WHEA, and it is guaranteed to be an error with an NVMe/M.2 drive or the slot it is plugged in to.

 The Microsoft documentation for 0x10 claims "Device driver error source," but from everything I have seen and all the information I have gathered on that flavor, it is always the NVMe drive.

 The next flavor is Machine Check Exception.
-Machine Check Exceptions (MCEs) are errors thrown by the CPU when the CPU detects there is something wrong with its own operation or when a device triggers the Bus/Interconnect error pin.
-In very rare cases, the CPU will throw an MCE when it is provided with an ECC code from ram telling it to throw the exception.
+Machine Check Exceptions (MCEs) are errors thrown by the CPU when the CPU detects there is something wrong with its own operation or when a device triggers the Bus/Interconnect error pin. *In very rare cases*, the CPU will throw an MCE when it is provided with an ECC code from ram telling it to throw the exception.
 In the majority of cases, a Machine Check Exception is almost always an error with how the CPU is operating.

 To confirm CPU failure, we need to translate a status code from our dump, so let's get into the analysis.
 When you hit analyze on a dump with an MCE, you will see something similar to the following:

 ```
 WHEA_UNCORRECTABLE_ERROR (124)
 A fatal hardware error has occurred.
 Parameter 1 identifies the type of error